 - Manage stress: Reduce stressors in the cat’s environment, as stress can sometimes trigger seizures.

-- Dietary adjustments: Consider specialized diets or supplements if recommended by the vet, which may help manage seizure activity.
+- Dietary adjustments: Consider specialized diets or supplements if recommended by the vet.

-- Regular veterinary check-ups: Regular follow-ups with the vet to monitor the condition and adjust treatment as needed.
+- Regular veterinary check-ups: Continue follow-up visits to monitor the condition and adjust treatment as needed.

-It's worth noting that researchers are investigating the effects of CBD oil for cats with seizures, as there have been positive results when epileptic dogs have been studied while using CBD oil.
+It's worth noting that researchers are investigating the effects of CBD oil for cats with seizures, as there have been positive results when epileptic dogs have been studied.

 How is Idiopathic Epilepsy in Cats Different from Other Seizures?